05/03/2022

 The great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.James Baldwin

-History is Not Behind Us
+The Past Is Not Behind Us

-The approach of Design Histories is centered on critical examination.
-We will investigate the past to more fully comprehend its relationship to the present and future.
+During the course of the semester, we will investigate the past to more fully comprehend its relationship to the present and future.
 Time is not linear; existence is not singular.
-The information we touch on in no way promotes or legitimizes any one single experience, approach, movement, or body of work, rather, the intent is to create a space to question our current experiences for the sake of better understanding how we connect to the many versions of the past, present, and future that exist.
+The objective of the class is not to promote or legitimize any one single experience, methodology, movement, or body of work, rather, the intent is to create a space to question our current experiences for the sake of better understanding how we connect to the many versions of the past, present, and future that exist.